Ted Cox, ex-Red Sox with hits in 1st 6 at-bats, dies at 65 - WHIZ News

 Cox was born in Oklahoma City, played at Midwest City High School and was selected by Boston with the 17th overall pick of the 1973 amateur draft.

+“His record was a big thing.
+We talked about that a lot,” Billy Cox said.
+“He was very proud of that.”

-He hit .362 in 13 games, then was traded to Cleveland in the offseason with catcher Bo Diaz and right-handers Mike Paxton and Rick Wise for right-hander Dennis Eckersley and catcher Fred Kendall.
+Cox hit .362 in 13 games that September, then was traded to Cleveland in the offseason with catcher Bo Diaz and right-handers Mike Paxton and Rick Wise for right-hander Dennis Eckersley and catcher Fred Kendall.

 He spent five seasons in the major leagues with Boston (1977), Cleveland (1978-79), Seattle (1980) and Toronto (1981).
 Cox hit .245 with 10 homers and 79 RBIs in 771 at-bats over 272 games.